Hickory Point Student Handbook

 First Grade Activities

-- Reading to and/or with your child daily for at least 15 to 20 minutes a night.
-Even when your child is able to read independently, it is still important for your first-graders to hear and enjoy the language and share the closeness of time with you.
+- Reading to and with your child daily for at least 15 to 20 minutes a night.
+Even when your child can read independently, it is still important for your first-graders to hear and enjoy the language and share the closeness of time with you.
 Children also love to read to their parents and show them how well they can read.

-- Preparing materials or projects designed to reinforce and practice concepts learned in all areas.
+- Preparing materials or projects to reinforce and practice concepts learned in all areas.

 Second Grade Activities

-- Reading to and/or with your child daily for at least 15 to 20 minutes a night.
-Even when your child is able to read independently, it is still important for your first-graders to hear and enjoy the language and share the closeness of time with you.
+- Reading to and with your child daily for at least 15 to 20 minutes a night.
+Even when your child can read independently, it is still important for your first-graders to hear and enjoy the language and share the closeness of time with you.
 Children also love to read to their parents and show them how well they can read.

 - Complete daily spelling practice.